The Worldly Engagement of the Greater Pearl River Delta Region

 Helen F. Siu is a professor of Anthropology and former chair of the Council on East Asian Studies at Yale University.
 She grew up in Hong Kong and attended Carleton College and Stanford University.
 Prof. Siu has conducted decades of fieldwork in South China, exploring agrarian change, the nature of the socialist state, and the refashioning of identities.
 Lately, she has become interested in rural-urban interface in China, inter-Asian connections, and China-Africa encounters.
 Prof. Siu has served in numerous funding and research assessment committees in the United States, Europe, and Asia, and she was the founding director of the Hong Kong Institute for the Humanities and Social Sciences at the University of Hong Kong, which is devoted to cross-disciplinary research and global collaborations.
 Her recent publications include Asia Inside Out (2 volumes; Harvard University Press, 2015); Tracing China: A Forty-Year Ethnographic Journey (Hong Kong University Press, 2016); and “China-Africa Encounters: Historical Legacies and Contemporary Realities,” Annual Review of Anthropology 46 (November 2017).

 The Yip So Man Wat Memorial Lectures are made possible by the generous support of Messrs.
 Alex and Chi Shum Watt in honour of their mother, the late Mrs. Wat, and her passion for Chinese literature and culture.
+Please visit the full lecture list here.

 Community Conversation (program in Cantonese 粵語講座)